 The modern version of the traditional `ripasso` technique was used for Palazzo della Torre, drying a proportion of the grapes in the ‘Terre di Fumane’ drying centre.
 This process intensifies the character of the fruit from this vineyard.
 The grapes to be dried were hand picked in the first week of September, whereas those to be vinified immediately were picked at the end of the month.
 70% of the grapes picked were vinified immediately and 30% were left to dry until the second half of December when they were vinified and then refermented with the wine from the fresh grapes.
 The wine then spent 15 months in second-use barriques.
 Following blending, it spent a further two months in barrique followed by seven months in bottle.

 Ruby red in colour, Palazzo della Torre has enticing aromas of cherry with rich dark chocolate notes.
 Velvety in texture, it is well-balanced and offers ripe, juicy dark fruit, with silky tannins and refreshing acidity.
-This wine has the potential to age for at least ten years.

 |Region||Valpolicella Classico, Veneto|

 Liberty Wines customers can order this wine directly from us.